AndreasFerdinand/CloudCopy/README.md

 ```

 ### Format
-It is not recommended to use the file, since the credentials are stored unencrypted in the file.
+It is not recommended to use the file, since the credentials are stored unencrypted in it.
 At least be sure, to prevent other users to access the file by setting appropriate file permissions.
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <CloudCopy>